LagazoLabs/CSE-212-Final-Project/Data Structures Project/3-topic.md

 # Binary Search Trees

 ## Introduction
 Binary Search Trees are a complex structure of data.
 A Binary Search Tree, much like the name implies, structures data into a *tree* like format.
 Binary Search Trees sort data based off their value.
-An easy way to have a better understanding of it is if you compare it to family trees in a wya.
+An easy way to have a better understanding of it is if you compare it to family trees.

 ![family-tree-example](images/FamilyTree.png)